Nosmoht/ansible-module-foreman/README.md

 [python-foreman] is required to be installed on the system where Ansible is started from.

 # Examples
-The following parameters are always required so the module knows how to connect to the Foreman API v2.
+The following parameters are always required so the module knows how to connect to the [Foreman API v2].

 ```
 foreman_host: foreman.example.com